YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 Let's get started with Yarn Spinner!

 ## Tutorial

 To introduce Yarn Spinner, we'll create an empty Unity project, and then build it from the ground up to run a sample conversation.

-To see the finished project, [download Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/releases) and open the [Unity folder](https://github.com/thesecretlab/YarnSpinner/tree/master/Unity) in the Unity editor.
+If you'd first like to  see the finished project, [download Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/releases) and open the [Unity folder](https://github.com/thesecretlab/YarnSpinner/tree/master/Unity) in the Unity editor.
+To build a standalone version of this loaded project, skip to the end of this documentation.

 ### Create the Unity project